Chat with us, powered by LiveChat

 It depends on where you go and what you know.
 There.
 That’s the utterly unhelpful short answer.

-If you have a more specific diet — such as vegetarianism or veganism — travel can become much more difficult to organise; this is because you just don’t know if the places off the beaten track are going to cater for you.
+If you have a more specific diet — such as vegetarianism or veganism — travel can become much more difficult to organize; this is because you just don’t know if the places off the beaten track are going to cater to you.

 We hope this short guide emboldens and inspires veggies and vegans to visit Ireland.
 And if you’d like to travel with Overland, take a look at our small group tours of Ireland.

-All of our tours can be veganised if you ask ahead of time, and we can take the personalization to the next level on our Ireland private guided tours.
+All of our tours can be veganized if you ask ahead of time, and we can take the personalization to the next level on our Ireland private guided tours.

 What is Ireland Like for Vegans?